 Each data value in the DataValues table has an associated attribute called ValueAccuracy.
 This is a numeric value that quantifies the total measurement accuracy defined as the nearness of a measurement to the true or standard value.
 Since the true value is not known, the ValueAccuracy is estimated based on knowledge of the instrument accuracy, measurement method, and operational environment.
 The ValueAccuracy, which is also called the uncertainty of the measurement, compounds the estimates of both bias and precision errors.
 Bias errors are generally fixed or systematic and cannot be determined statistically, while precision errors are random, being generated by the variability in the measurement system and operational environment.
-Figure 5 illustrates the effects of these errors on a sample of measurements.
-Bias errors are usually estimated through specially designed experiments (calibrations).
-The precision errors are determined using statistical analysis by quantifying the measurement scatter, which is proportional to the standard deviation of the sample of repeated measurements.
+Figure 4 illustrates the effects of these errors on a sample of measurements.
+Bias errors are determined using statistical analysis by quantifying the measurement scatter, which is proportional to the standard deviation of the sample of repeated measurements.
 The total error is obtained by the root-sum-square of the estimates for bias and precision errors involved in the measurement.
-Figure 6 gives another illustration of the ValueAccuracy concept based on the analogy of a target, where the bulls eye at the center represents the true value.
+Figure 5 gives another illustration of the ValueAccuracy concept based on the analogy of a target, where the bulls eye at the center represents the true value.